sowmyaraj92/chessboard/README.md

 # chessboard
-Highlight the diagonal elements in 8*8 chessboard
+Highlight the diagonal elements in 8x8 chessboard

+Built using HTML5, CSS3 and Vanilla Javascript.